ltiao/ltiao.github.io.nikola/content/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial.rst

 .. description:
 .. type: text

-.. admonition:: Draft

-   Please do not share or link.

 Keras_ is awesome.
-It is a very well-designed library that clearly abides by its `guiding principles`_ of modularity and extensibility, and allows us to easily assemble powerful, complex models from primitive building blocks.
+It is a very well-designed library that clearly abides by its `guiding principles`_ of modularity and extensibility, enabling us to easily assemble powerful, complex models from primitive building blocks.
 This has been demonstrated in numerous blog posts and tutorials, in particular, the excellent tutorial on `Building Autoencoders in Keras`_.